 Federal Funding — NOAA National Ocean Service, Office of Coast Surveys; U.S. Geological Survey Coastal and Marine Geology Program; and American Recovery and Reinvestment Act.

-Bathymetry and Backscatter Data Collection - ship-based, high-resolution sonar data collection for all parts of the coast currently unmapped as well as potentially airplane-based nearshore lidar data.
+Bathymetry and Backscatter Data Collection — ship-based, high-resolution sonar data collection for all parts of the coast unmapped as of 2008, about 80% of California’s mainland waters.
 Visit progress page.

 Data ground-truthing — video, still photography, or physical sampling of the seafloor.
 Visit progress page.

-Subbottom profiling - High resolution seismic-reflection profiling to determine thickness and distribution of sediment and other geologic units, locations of active faults and folds, and other features.
+Subbottom profiling — high-resolution, seismic-reflection profiling to determine thickness and distribution of sediment and other geologic units, locations of active faults and folds, submarine landslides, and other features.
 Visit progress page.

 GIS Data and Map Production — creation of GIS databases and multi-sheet folio map sets (1:24,000 scale), which will include bathymetry, geologic and habitat interpretation maps spanning the entire California land/sea margin.
 Visit map sheets page.